z-burke/osisoft-training/topics/af-notifications/PITCHME.md

     - Email
     - Text Messages
 - Will send alerts to specified **subscription groups**.
     - Requires an SMTP server
+    - Messages will follow the specified **format**
 @ulend
 @snapend
 @snap[flex-14 flex-center]